Lyndo125/FAUPDataset/README.md

 4. Island dataset
 The dataset is selected from NWPU-RESISC45 and LEVIR [4].
 Among them, there are 700 positive samples, which are lake data, and 613 negative samples, selected from data of sea.

-Up to now, the lake and island dataset are available.
+Up to now, the lake and island datasets are available.
 We will continue to organize the remaining portions and upload them gradually.

 ## Download